Medical Hypotheses

-Medical Hypotheses is a not-conventionally-peer reviewed medical journal published by Elsevier.
+Medical Hypotheses is a not-conventionally-peer-reviewed medical journal published by Elsevier.
 It was originally intended as a forum for unconventional ideas without the traditional filter of scientific peer review, "as long as (the ideas) are coherent and clearly expressed" in order to "foster the diversity and debate upon which the scientific process thrives."

 The publication of papers on AIDS denialism led to calls to remove it from PubMed, the United States National Library of Medicine online journal database.
 Following the AIDS papers controversy, Elsevier forced a change in the journal's leadership.
 In June 2010, Elsevier announced that "submitted manuscripts will be reviewed by the Editor and external reviewers to ensure their scientific merit".

-According to the Journal Citation Reports, Medical Hypotheses has a 2020 impact factor of 1.538.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.1.

 Founding and editorship

 Medical Hypotheses was founded in 1975 by physiologist David Horrobin, who was the editor-in-chief of the journal until his death in 2003 as well as the head of the Schizophrenia Association in Britain.
 Horrobin was a controversial figure, a scientist and entrepreneur best known for his promotion of evening primrose oil as a treatment for diseases, leading the British Medical Journal (BMJ) to predict that he "may prove to be the greatest snake oil salesman of his age."
 Horrobin wrote in his inaugural editorial for Medical Hypotheses: "The history of science has repeatedly shown that when hypotheses are proposed it is impossible to predict which will turn out to be revolutionary and which ridiculous.
 The only safe approach is to let all see the light and to let all be discussed, experimented upon, vindicated or destroyed.
 I hope the journal will provide a new battlefield open to all on which ideas can be tested and put through the fire."
 In its first edition, Medical Hypotheses published articles from its editorial review board member, virologist Frank Macfarlane Burnet, in vitro fertilization pioneer Ian Johnston, Gerald Kolodny of Beth Israel Medical Center, and Tom Tenforde, later chief scientist of the United States Department of Energy.

 After Horrobin's death, Bruce G. Charlton, a professor of evolutionary psychology at the University of Newcastle upon Tyne and theoretical medicine at the University of Buckingham, became the editor, making publication decisions with the informal assistance of an advisory board.
 Horrobin had described Charlton as "the only person I really trust to take it over and run it in an open-minded fashion".
 Notable members of the advisory board included behavioral neurologist António Damásio, cognitive neuroscientist Vilayanur S. Ramachandran, surgical pioneer Roy Calne, psychiatrist David Healy, philosopher David Pearce, and the Nobel laureate Arvid Carlsson.
 Mehar Manku became the editor of Medical Hypotheses after Charlton was fired in 2010.

 Medical Hypotheses was initially published by Eden Press.
 Elsevier has been its publisher since 2002.